The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 As an Amazon Associate, we earn from qualifying purchases.

-After years of exploring the Yucatan with my kids -- from the time they were wobbly toddlers to their current fearless-swimmer phase -- I have strong opinions about which cenotes are worth the drive, which ones to skip, and exactly what to pack in your bag.
+After years of exploring the Yucatán with my kids - from the time they were wobbly toddlers to their current fearless-swimmer phase - I have strong opinions about which cenotes are worth the drive, which ones to skip, and exactly what to pack in your bag.
 This is the guide I wish someone had handed me before our first visit.

 Crystal clear turquoise cenote water surrounded by lush green jungle in the Yucatan Peninsula, Mexico